geoffreywiseman/awswl/docs/usage.md

 In order to get your current ip address, ``--list``, ``--add-current`` and ``--remove-current`` will make a request to ``checkip.amazonaws.org``.
 Because it's another AWS service, seems less likely to be a privacy concern for anyone.

-I may [add a switch](https://github.com/geoffreywiseman/awswl/issues/3) to disable that for the anyone who isn't fond of `awswl` making an additional network request, so if that's a concern for you, feel free to vote for it.
+I may [add a switch](https://github.com/geoffreywiseman/awswl/issues/3) to disable that for anyone who isn't fond of `awswl` making an additional network request, so if that's a concern for you, feel free to vote for it.

 ## Help and Version